-Our 'Speak-Up' mechanism is designed to provide Tullow staff, and anyone working for (or on behalf of) Tullow, with a safe and secure method of reporting matters related to their working environment, including where they believe that our Code of Ethical Conduct may have been breached.
+Our 'Speak-Up' mechanism is designed to provide Tullow staff, and anyone working for (or on behalf of) Tullow, with a safe and secure method of reporting matters related to their working environment, including where they believe that our Code may have been breached.
 This includes an independent external reporting mechanism for raising concerns, which provides an opportunity for reporters to remain anonymous, and all reports are investigated.
+In addition, we have operational-level grievance mechanisms to manage and resolve grievances that arise in relation to Tullow's activities which include community focused grievance mechanisms.
 We also have a grievance reporting process designed to resolve instances where our staff feel they have been disadvantaged or treated unfairly in relation to their term and conditions, health, and safety, working environment, bullying and harassment.